 |MDDE 621||Online Teaching in Distance Education and Training||(3)|

 |MDDE 650||Tutoring and Student Support in Distance Education and Training||(3)|

 Permission of the Program Director is required to take other courses for GDID program credits.

 Note: Generally, core courses should be taken first in the program (particularly if the student has limited distance education background).

-Students who complete the Graduate Diploma in Instructional Design (GDID) program successfully, may apply for admission to the Master of Education in Distance Education (MEd) program.
+Students who complete the Graduate Diploma in Instructional Design (GDID) program successfully, may apply for admission to the Master of Education in Open, Digital and Distance Education (MEd) program.

 If admitted, credits completed by the student towards the GDID will be accepted for credit towards the MEd degree in accordance with the MEd program regulations.

 Students may withdraw from the program by submitting their request in writing to the program director.
 Students who withdraw may be re-enrolled in the program by following the application procedures.
 Students requesting re-admission to the program will be competing against all other applicants and will not receive special consideration.

 Information effective Sept.
 1, 2020 to Aug.
 31, 2021.